Unhappy with the content or service you received? Here's what to do.

 - If you will use any content provided by the writer

-Once your email is received, our support team will review the dispute to determine the best resolution.
+Once your email is received, your Success Manager will review the dispute to determine the best resolution.
 The review process is specific to the complaint.
 Here are the general guidelines ClearVoice follows when reviewing each complaint:

 - Did the writer follow the instructions provided?